Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 - Painter’s tape

-Stabilizer Options for Hat Embroidery
+Best Stabilizer for a Hat or Cap

-I use tearaway stabilizer because it leaves no trace on the interior of the cap.
+I use tear-away stabilizer because it leaves no trace on the interior of the cap.
 While I prefer to use self-adhesive sticky stabilizer (basically just tear-away stabilizer with one sticky side) for minimum mess and maximum success, there are other options.

 You could choose a fusible tearaway, but you will need to take great care with ironing it to the inside of the cap.
 Or, you could use a piece of basic tearaway and a temporary fabric adhesive spray (like Odif 505).
 This isn’t my first choice for hat embroidery because there just isn’t enough stick, in my opinion, to get the cap adhered well.
-And it’s much messier!
+And, it’s much messier!

 What Can You Embroider On a Baseball Cap?

-One of my favorite things to embroider on a baseball cap for women or kids is a monogram.
+One of my favorite things to embroider on a hat for women or kids is a monogram.
 I use my embroidery software to create simple monograms or monogram appliques and then stitch cute hats.
-I also like to embroider logos, Disney characters, and even the occasional saying on hats.
+I also like to embroider logos, characters, and even the occasional saying on hats.
 Check out some of my favorite websites to download free embroidery designs if you’re looking for the perfect design for your cap!

 Not all embroidery designs will work well on a baseball cap.
 For instance, designs that are too wide will be difficult to fit on the front of the hat.
 While there is a large area on the front of a cap waiting for your embroidery, you will need a bit of margin between the inside of your hoop and your usable embroidery area.
 This is the space where you will pin your cap to the stabilizer.